Carrie Brownstein

 Carrie Rachel Brownstein (born September 27, 1974) is an American musician, actress, writer, director, and comedian.
 She first came to prominence as a member of the band Excuse 17 before forming the rock trio Sleater-Kinney.

 During a long hiatus from Sleater-Kinney, she formed the group Wild Flag.
 During this period, Brownstein wrote and appeared in a series of comedy sketches alongside Fred Armisen that were developed into the satirical comedy TV series Portlandia (2011–2018).
 The series went on to win Emmy and Peabody Awards.

 Sleater-Kinney eventually reunited.
-As of 2015, Brownstein was touring with the band as well as supporting her new memoir.
-As of 2023, Brownstein was still touring with the band.
+As of 2026, she is still touring with the band.

-Early life
+Early life and education

-Brownstein was born in Seattle, Washington, and was raised in Redmond, Washington.
+Brownstein was born in Seattle, Washington, and raised in Redmond in a secular Jewish family.
 Her mother was a housewife and a teacher, and her father was a corporate lawyer.
 They divorced when Carrie was 14, and she was raised by her father.
 Brownstein has a younger sister, Stacey.
-Her family is Jewish.

 She attended Lake Washington High School before transferring to The Overlake School for her senior year.

 Brownstein began playing guitar at 15 and received lessons from Jeremy Enigk.
 She later said: "He lived in the neighborhood next to mine, so I would just walk my guitar over to his house.
 He showed me a couple of open chords and I just took it from there.
 I'd gone through so many phases as a kid with my interests that my parents put their foot down with guitar.
 So [the instrument] ended up being the [first] thing that I had to save up my own money for – and maybe that was the whole reason that I actually stuck with it."

 After high school, Brownstein attended Western Washington University before transferring to The Evergreen State College.
 In 1997, Brownstein graduated from Evergreen with an emphasis on sociolinguistics and stayed in Olympia, Washington, for three years before moving to Portland, Oregon in 2001.